 Now that you know the possible damage a surface might face, it is best if you take caution when power washing concrete surfaces.
 Below, we look at some of the tips to keep in mind.

 - Check your water supply.
 Without adequate water supply, your pressure washer might not work effectively.
-There is the need to have adequate water flow.
+There is a need to have adequate water flow.
 Test to see how long it takes to fill up a five-gallon bucket.
 If the supply takes less than two minutes to fill such a bucket, then you should be good to go.

 - Make sure to check your nozzle.
 People might be tempted to use a small nozzle as it might help them clean the surface with ease because of the pressure coming from the nozzle.
 Well, that is not the type of nozzle you should be using.
 For most concrete surfaces, it is advisable to use a 25-degree nozzle to spray and further rinse the surface.
 The finer nozzle can only be used in cases where you need to remove grease stains.